 Abstract

-The project “Upgrading and Conservation of the Walled City of Lahore” was implemented by Rafique H. Keshavjee, Mona Serageldin, and François Vigier (of the Unit) in 1987, to address the urban circumstances surrounding the historic Walled City in Lahore, Pakistan.
+The project “Upgrading and Conservation of the Walled City of Lahore” was implemented in 1987 by Rafique H. Keshavjee, Mona Serageldin, and François Vigier, under the Unit for Housing and Urbanization (the Unit) at Harvard University’s Graduate School of Design, to address the urban circumstances surrounding the historic Walled City in Lahore, Pakistan.

-The report was part of a larger project undertaken between 1978 and 1980, “Lahore Urban Development and Traffic Study” (LUDTS).
-This study defined issues of urban economics, housing dilapidation, infrastructure development, urban management and finance — in order to develop comprehensive strategies to implement improvements for Lahore, specifically the Walled City.
+The report was part of a larger project undertaken from 1978 through 1980, “Lahore Urban Development and Traffic Study” (LUDTS).
+This study defined issues of urban economics, housing dilapidation, infrastructure development, urban management, and finance, with the aim of developing comprehensive strategies to implement improvements for Lahore, specifically for the Walled City area.

-See below: Photograph Galleries of Lahore, Pakistan: Photographs of the Walled City of Lahore — including streetscapes, housing exterior and interiors, and historic architecture in the Walled City.
-Photographs taken for the Unit’s study, later used as case study material, and curated within Serageldin’s slide collection.
+See also below: Photograph galleries of the Walled City of Lahore, Pakistan—including streetscapes, housing exteriors and interiors, and historic architecture—which were initially produced for the Unit’s study, and then later used as case study material and curated within Serageldin’s slide collection.

 [Excerpt: Overview of the Walled City of Lahore, Primary Information Paper, Page 9-14]